HoloAnatomy: Learning the human body in a high-tech way at FLCC

 Students we talked to credit that to being immersed in the lesson.

-“See things how they are set up, how everything movies where relation how everything is related to one another., to be able to that 3-d.
-It’s amazing,” said Rachel Wilson, FLCC student.
+“See things, how they are set up, how everything moves, how everything is related to one another — to be able do that in 3D, it’s amazing,” said Rachel Wilson, FLCC student.

 “I’m a very visual person, so even when I’m studying, I’ll draw the picture and enable this stuff. this way, you can put your head inside the holograph and see exactly how they connect its different than a 2d image,” said Kristen Boorman, FLCC student.